ValRomero/DE-Internship/README.md

 #### Docker

-To build an image type in the cpmmand line:
+To build an image type in the command line:

 ```
 $ docker build --rm -t app .
 ```

-To run type next to the command line.
+To run, type next to the command line:

 ```
-docker run --rm -v <path to DB>:/db -e DATABASE_URL=sqlite:////db/database.db
+$ docker run --rm -v <path to DB>:/db -e DATABASE_URL=sqlite:////db/database.db
 ```

 Where `<path to DB>` is local path to sqlight db folder.